 2. Battle of Carrhae (53 BC)

 Roman Leaders: Marcus Licinius Crassus, Publius Licinius Crassus, Gaius Cassius Longinus

 Parthian Leader: Surena

 Location: Near Carrhae (Harran)

 Crassus, one of the wealthiest men in Rome, assembled his forces and decided to invade Parthia without the official consent of the Roman Senate.
-Crassus marched into Parthia through the deserts of Mesopotamia, rejecting an offer from King Artavasdes II of Armenia to use the Armenian route for the invasion.
-The destructive clash between the two empires took place near Carrhae.
-Surena decisively won the battle, slaughtering and capturing most of the Roman Soldiers.
-Crassus was killed in the battle, which led to the end of the Roman Republic and the rise of Roman Empire.
+Crassus marched into Parthia through the deserts of Mesopotamia, rejecting an offer from King Artavasdes II of Armenia to use an Armenian route for the invasion.
+The clash between the two empires took place near Carrhae.
+The Parthian leader Surena decisively won the battle, slaughtering and capturing most of the Roman soldiers.
+Crassus was killed in the battle, which led to the end of the Roman Republic and the rise of the Roman Empire.